-- The Publisher channel reads information from the target directory changelog or an LDAP search and submits that information to an Identity Vault via the Metadirectory engine. - By default, the Publisher channel checks the log every 60 seconds, processing up to 1000 entries at a time, starting with the first unprocessed entry. - The Subscriber channel watches for additions and modifications to Identity Vault objects and issues LDAP commands that make changes to the target directory.
+- The Publisher channel reads information from the LDAP directory change log or an LDAP search and submits that information to an Identity Vault via the Metadirectory engine. - By default, the Publisher channel checks the log every 60 seconds, processing up to 1000 entries at a time, starting with the first unprocessed entry. - The Subscriber channel watches for additions and modifications to Identity Vault objects and issues LDAP commands that make changes to the LDAP directory.